unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 A _remove hack_ tek skill ends this effect.
 At the GM's option, you may choose an alternative hack effect, but it should be no more powerful than those described above.
 The GM has final say on such a hack's effect.

 **_At Higher Levels._** If you cast this tek skill using a tek skill slot of 4th level or higher, the duration is concentration, up to 10 minutes.
 If you use a tek skill slot of 5th level or higher, the duration is 8 hours.
 If you use a tek skill slot of 7th level or higher, the duration is 24 hours.
-If you use a 9th level tek skill slot, the tek skill lasts until it is ditek skilled.
+If you use a 9th level tek skill slot, the tek skill lasts until it is despelled.
 Using a tek skill slot of 5th level or higher grants a duration that doesn't require concentration.

 ##### Black Tentacles